aws-samples/aws-appsync-presence-api/blogpost/Post.md

 ![Architecture](images/Presence_API_Events.png)

-1. EventBridge triggers the `timeout` function
+1. Amazon EventBridge triggers the `timeout` function
 2. The function retrieves and removes expired connections
 3. The function sends events to the custom event bus (as the `disconnect` function does too)
 4. The event bus triggers lambda function `on_disconnect` set as target
 5. The `on_disconnect` function sends a `disconnected` mutation to AppSync
 6. AppSync notifies clients that subscribed to this mutation

-Also note that the `heartbeat` function is now sending **connect** events to the EventBridge bus, that can be used by other backend services as well.
+Also note that the `heartbeat` function is now sending **connect** events to the Amazon EventBridge bus, that can be used by other backend services as well.

 ### Network evolution
 One interesting point in the diagram, is that lambda functions are not directly connected to AppSync anymore, which removes the need to have private / public subnets and a NAT Gateway.
-And as EventBridge supports [interface VPC Endpoint](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-interface-VPC.html), we add one to our VPC so that Lmambda function inside the VPC can access the service directly:
+And as Amazon EventBridge supports [interface VPC Endpoint](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-interface-VPC.html), we add one to our VPC so that Lmambda function inside the VPC can access the service directly:
 ```typescript
 // Add an interface endpoint for EventBus
 this.vpc.addInterfaceEndpoint("eventsEndPoint", {